 Here is the gov.uk guide for renting out your property in England and Wales.

 Further guidance can be found under "Your landlord's safety responsibilities" guidance for private tenants.

 The Immigration Act 2014 included a new legal requirement for landlords renting private accommodation to check a prospective tenant has a valid immigration status to be in the UK.
-The rules have been implemented in the West Midlands but are not currently applicable to landlords renting accommodation in Cambridge or the surrounding areas.
-If and when checks are introduced nationally, further information will be provided on these webpages.
-Please contact the Accommodation Service if further clarification is required at this time.

 - Checking your tenant's right to rent

 - Keeping your rented properties safe and free from health hazards